 “Gartner carried out a survey which indicated that organizations that used AI in analyzing staff feedback had a 23 per cent rise in employee engagement and a 27 per cent decrease in attrition rate illustrating the importance of AI in improving employee engagement (Smith).”

 Personalized Learning and Development

-An AI-based HR analytic system could propose personalized learning and development to an employee taking into consideration his/her performance history, skills set, and career aspirations.
-It not only enhances employee contentment, but also promotes productivity and skills improvement.
+An AI-based HR analytic system could propose personalized learning and development to an employee, taking into consideration his/her performance history, skill set, and career aspirations.
+It not only enhances employee contentment but also promotes productivity and skills improvement.

 “According to a case study by IBM, there was an increase of 61% in employee satisfaction after initiating personalized training with AI’s recommendation-oriented instruction.”

 Talent Acquisition and Recruitment